Ballioris/test/docs/layout.md

 title: Layout
 ---

 Certain emitters may also output [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) files.
-To enable easy customization, these emitters allow you to fully rearrange the layout of the page.
+To enable easy customization, these e*-*u to fully rearrange the layout of the page.
 The default page layouts can be found in `quartz.layout.ts`.

 Each page is composed of multiple different sections which contain `QuartzComponents`.
 The following code snippet lists all of the valid sections that you can add components to: